chyidl/chyidlTutorial/root/ilikeit/RedisCrashCourse/README.md

 # Once complete, install the binaries onto the system by typing:
 $ sudo make install

+# Install init Script
+# need init configuration so that redis-server should start itself on boot and no manual commands are needed by the user
+$ cd /path/redis-stable/utils && sudo ./install_server.sh

 # Configure Redis
 # Now that Redis is installed, we can begin to configure it.